 Michael P. Frank

-A master's thesis.
+A master’s thesis (as of May 2012 Citeseer offers misinformation about the author).
 This surveys the field of rational search.

 It also explains abstract search and makes a start on understanding it.